Steps to Follow

 2. Attend a Group Advising Session

-Group advising sessions are intended to serve as an orientation to the Pre-Medical and Pre-Dental Advising Office for incoming first-year students or any student new to a pre-medical/dental track.
+Group advising sessions are intended to serve as an orientation to Pre-Medical and Pre-Dental Advising for incoming first-year students or any student new to a pre-medical/dental track.

 All students are expected to have first attended either a live or virtual group advising session or viewed a recording of a group advising session in its entirety prior to requesting a one-on-one appointment with an advisor.

-If you were unable to attend one of these sessions, please view a recording before scheduling a 1:1 appointment.
+If you were unable to attend one of these sessions, please view a recording before scheduling a one-on-one appointment.

 3. Make a One-on-One Appointment

-If you have met the criteria above and have specific questions you’d like to address, then we welcome you to request a one-on-one appointment with an advisor from the Pre-Medical and Pre-Dental Advising Office.
-To “meet” our advisors ahead of time, make sure to check out our advisor profiles.
-For spring 2023, both in-person and virtual appointments will be available.
+If you have met the criteria above and have specific questions you'd like to address, then we welcome you to request a one-on-one appointment with an advisor.
+To "meet" our advisors ahead of time, make sure to check out our advisor profiles.
+Both in-person and virtual appointments are available.

 4. Drop-In Advising